nucbio/hpc-setup/README.md

 sudo apt install wget tar gzip xz-utils bzip2 build-essential cmake
 ```

+**Note for Minimal Systems**: The only strict system requirements are the C/C++ compilers (gcc, g++).
+All other dependencies—including cmake, make, and archiving utilities—can be deployed without root privileges via portable binaries, precompiled distributions, or by compiling from source.

 ## Installation
 Start hpc-setup from inside of the directory as: